joewellhe/Medica--Rag-Survey/README.md

 ##### Commercial Embeddings Models

 Thanks to recent advances in Large Language Models, many AI companies now provide commercial embedding APIs, which are popular among biomedical researchers and developers.
-Although these services may be costly, especially with large datasets, their attractive performance has led to widespread use.
+Although these services may be costly, especially with large datasets, their attractive performance and convenience (call API only, not need for train) has led to widespread use.
 The following table lists some popular commercial embedding models.
 Note that each company offers models of various sizes, so the maximum input and embedding dimensions may vary.

 | Model          | Max Input Token | Dimension | Company | Link                                                         |
 | -------------- | --------------- | --------- | ------- | ------------------------------------------------------------ |